oar-team/batsim/doc/proto_description.md

 The way to do some operations with the protocol is shown in this section.

 ## Executing jobs
-Depending on the [configuration](./configuration.md), job information might either be transmitted through the protocol or Redis.
+Depending on the [configuration](./configuration.md), jobs information might either be transmitted through the protocol or Redis.
 ![executing_jobs_figure](protocol_img/job_submission_and_execution.png)